Introduction to the Campus

 Liberty University’s academic facilities are continually changing from year to year.
 Academic facilities include our nationally recognized library and state-of-the-art buildings.

 Arthur S. DeMoss Hall is the primary academic building on campus.
+Originally erected in 1985, DeMoss Hall was renovated in 2001 and now spans 500,000 square feet over four floors.
+Finished in 2003, the Grand Lobby of the building is an elegant centerpiece of the second floor.
 This impressive structure spans houses the Montview Student Union, computer labs, classrooms and student resource centers, and a rooftop terrace.
-It is home to the College of Applied Studies and Academic Success, College of Arts and Sciences, School of Aeronautics, School of Behavioral Sciences, School of Education, School of Engineering, and the School of Nursing.
+It is home to the College of Applied Studies and Academic Success (CASAS), College of Arts and Sciences, School of Behavioral Sciences, School of Education, School of Engineering, and the School of Nursing.

 Home to the one of the largest music school in the country, the Center for Music and the Worship Arts is a 4-story, 140,000-square-foot facility that includes two wings – an academic wing consisting of faculty offices, classrooms, lecture halls, music labs, recital halls, and a recording studio, as well as a performance wing consisting of a 1,600-seat concert hall.

-Completed in spring 2018 and home to the John H. Rawlings School of Divinity, the Freedom Tower is a 17-story structure and a focal point in the center of campus.
+The Freedom Tower, completed in spring 2018, is a 17-story structure and a focal point in the center of campus.
+It is the home to the John H. Rawlings School of Divinity and the Liberty University Theological Seminary.
+At 275 feet, Freedom Tower is the tallest structure in the city of Lynchburg.
 The tower’s base includes a 150-seat interactive classroom as well as a classroom with multiple projectors that provide an immersive view.
 The tower also includes an observation floor, a 25-bell carillon, and features the Rawlings Scriptorium, which houses a collection of some of the earliest and most rare Bibles, as well as a life-size replica of the Gutenberg Press.

-The School of Business, completed in 2020, is a 3-story, 78,000-square-foot facility, and houses the 2,000-square-foot Center for Entrepreneurship.
-The building includes a 500-seat auditorium, information technology labs, and data centers, and a stock trading simulator.
+The School of Business, completed in 2019, is a 3-story, 78,000-square-foot facility, and houses the 2,000-square-foot Center for Entrepreneurship.
+The building includes a 500-seat auditorium, advanced information technology labs, data centers, and a stock trading simulator with New York Stock Exchange display boards and a real-time ticker, as well as dedicated Center for Cyber Excellence and Center for Financial Literacy.

 Virtual tours of Liberty’s academic facilities are available online.